 Dean's Fellow (Year One)

 Dean’s Fellowships are awarded to entering students.
 In the Humanities and Social Sciences, this award is contingent on satisfactory academic progress in coursework and entails no service obligation in the first year.
 Students are not permitted to hold any of the student officer appointments described below.
 (However, those who enter with advanced standing may be expected to teach in their first year at Columbia.
-Such students will be appointed as Teaching Fellows.)
+Such students will be appointed student officers of instruction as described below.)
 Although the primary focus for students in the Natural Sciences is also satisfactory academic progress in coursework, in certain Natural Science departments, a Dean’s Fellowship may include teaching obligations in the first year.
-Those students will be appointed as Teaching Fellows.
+Those students will be appointed as Teaching Assistants.
 In rare circumstances, a first-year student in the Natural Sciences may provide research services for which they will be appointed as a Graduate Research Assistant.

 Dissertation Fellow (Year Four or Five)

 Dissertation Fellowships are awarded only to Humanities and Social Science students who have successfully defended their prospectus and have had the MPhil degree conferred by May 31 of their fourth year (see Satisfactory Academic Progress) or of the year before which they wish to receive their Dissertation Fellowship.
 The fellowship supports such students as they research or write their dissertation.
 Dissertation Fellows must use this fellowship year to make significant progress by focusing exclusively on the dissertation, and are not permitted to hold student officer appointments (see below) or register for classes.
 However, students on the Dissertation Fellowship may work between five and ten hours a week at other paid pursuits, such as those of a research assistant or tutor on campus.